ethanhs/windows-setup/README.md

 To make it even better, I have used the wonderful [clink-completions](https://github.com/vladimir-kotikov/clink-completions) repo to add nice completions for many programs.

-I decided I want my own style of prompt, so I replace `git_prompt.lua` with my own `git-prompt.lua`, which can be found in this repo.
+I decided I want my own style of prompt, so I replace `git_prompt.lua` with my own (less intrusive) `git-prompt.lua`, which can be found in this repo.

 ### SSH server